atgenomix/deepvariant-on-spark/docs/deepvariant-on-spark-quick-start-dataproc.md

-# DeepVariant-on-Spark Quick Start on Google Cloud
+# DeepVariant-on-Spark (DOS) Quick Start on Google Cloud

 This is an explanation of how to launch DeepVariant-on-Spark in Google Cloud.